Hero medication manager

 - Bingo for seniors — this is a game the entire family can play with their older loved ones.
 Some bingo board games come with pictures, rather than numbers which can be difficult to see.
 Plus, many seniors like to liven it up by placing bets -- you can make this fun for the whole family even by having small-value gift cards, gift certificates, or small gift baskets as the prizes for higher stakes bingo rounds!

 There are countless gift ideas for your older relatives.
-The best present does not need to always be practical — sometimes, an artsy activity can reduce stress and help them relax, or a window bird feeder can liven up their garden or backyard with wonderful ambience.
+The best present does not need to always be practical — sometimes, an artsy activity can reduce stress and help them relax, or a window bird feeder can liven up their garden or backyard with a wonderful ambience.
 When planning a present for a senior, your best bet is to think of what will help improve their daily lives based on their personality and what they enjoy.